 The Borchert Lecture series was established in April 2008 with the inaugural lecture delivered by Jack Dangermond, founder/president of ESRI and graduate of the University of Minnesota (master's of architecture, 1968).
 This annual event honors the late John R. Borchert, University of Minnesota Regents Professor in the Department of Geography, Environment & Society and member of the US National Academy of Science.
 The lecture series features notable speakers in the area of geographic information science and, since 2014, is part of the campus-wide Spatial Forum event.
 Below is a list of past Borchert Lecture speakers and the titles of their presentations.
+To learn more about Dr. Borchert's impressive life and career, please read the biographical memoir written by John Adams and Vernon Ruttan.

 |Date||Presentation Title & Speaker|